Atlas-OS/docs/docs/getting-started/installation.md

     - SmartScreen will notify you that the wizard is unsigned.
 You can get around this by pressing ``More info`` and ``Run anyway``.
     - You may have to activate Windows to install Atlas.
 Get a supported key for Home/Pro, depending on what you installed and activate in Windows Settings.

+!!! question "Stuck on `Reticulating Splines`?"
+    If you are, check our guide [here](/troubleshooting/common-issues/reticulating-splines/) for the fix.

 After a few reboots, your system will be optimized and have less junk on it, thanks to Atlas, you will enjoy more privacy, and better performance.

 !!! info ""